 • Drying of leaves and stems can be a signal ofdamage to the plant by the worm.
 The wreckers are mechanically destroyed, wiping the leaves and stems with a tampon soaked in alcohol, and then treated with insecticides.

-At the first signs of drying, oppressedthe state of the plant, lethargy and dropping buds Miltonia should be poured and sprinkled with phytosporin.
+At the first signs of drying out, oppressedthe plant's condition, lethargy and shedding of buds Miltonia needs to be watered and sprayed with phytosporin.
 It is advisable to transplant the plant into a new pot and replace the soil.
-Do not forget that the most frequent cause of ailments of indoor plants is improper care.
-Therefore, try to choose a convenient place for your orchid, protect it from direct sun and drafts, do not allow sharp changes in temperature and water on time.
-But even competent care does not guarantee you an abundant flowering.
-Miltonia is so capricious that no one will say exactly how the newly acquired plant behaves.
-But, as you know, who does not take risks, he does not win.
-Therefore, still risk to settle in his house, this beauty.
-Perhaps it is you who will grow and blossom without problems.
+Do not forget that the most common cause of indoor plant ailments is improper care.
+Therefore, try to choose a convenient place for your orchid, protect it from direct sunlight and drafts, do not allow sudden temperature changes and water it on time.
+But even proper care does not guarantee you abundant flowering.
+Miltonias are so capricious that no one can say how exactly the newly acquired plant will behave.
+But, as you know, nothing ventured, nothing gained.
+Therefore, still take the risk of settling this beauty in your home.
+Perhaps it will grow and bloom without problems.
 Good luck!
-We advise you to read:
+We recommend reading:

 Comments